lmame/Sample-Library-Public/README.md

 * Use BMC grid rx-record-grid object  to display custom data (datapagequery), also shows how to query data from backend,
 * Create Admin Settings for your application and get the values in Java and Javascript,
 * Getting and saving user preferences,
+* Using Google Maps and Google Geolocator apis (you will need a Google Maps api key),

 Javascript Actions: